Identities of the Kauffman Monoid $\mathcal{K}_3$: Conclusion

 \subsection{Future work}

 Obviously, the next natural step in studying identities of Kauffman monoids is to characterize the identities of $\mathcal{K}_n$ for $n>3$.
-Recently, two of the present authors (Kitov and Volkov) have found a description of the identities of $\mathcal{K}_4$.
+Recently, two of the present authors (see~\citep{KV19}) have found a description of the identities of $\mathcal{K}_4$.
 It turns out that $\mathcal{K}_4$ satisfies precisely the same identities $\mathcal{K}_3$, which is a sort of surprise.
-The proof of this result is quite involved and relies on a geometric representation of Kauffman monoids rather than their presentation via generators and relations; therefore, the proof will be a subject of a separate paper.
+The proof of this result is quite involved and relies on a geometric representation of Kauffman monoids rather than their presentation via generators and relations.

 One can ask whether or not the coincidence of the identities of $\mathcal{K}_3$ and $\mathcal{K}_4$ extends further, say, to the identities of the monoid $\mathcal{K}_5$.
 The answer is negative: for instance, the identity $x^2yx\bumpeq xyx^2$, which holds in $\mathcal{K}_3$ (and hence, in $\mathcal{K}_4$) by Theorem~\ref{thm:description}, does not hold in $\mathcal{K}_5$, as the next proposition shows. \begin{proposition} If a homomorphism $\varphi\colon X^*\to\mathcal{K}_5$ extends the map then $(x^2yx)\varphi\ne(xyx^2)\varphi$. \end{proposition}